Photographic Image Quality

 I intended this paper to be a tutorial for some friends who are relatively new to photography, but it kind of grew on its own beyond that scope.
 In a way, this is a guide to buying and using a camera, but I’m not advocating any specific system or brand.
 In another way, it's a supplement to your camera's user manual, which will tell you how to set various functions but not why you would want to do so.
 I do hope that it will be helpful for anyone who is interested in going beyond “point and shoot,” whether their goal is travel photography, family activities, artistic image making, or just having fun with a camera.

-Unlike blog sites, you’ll notice the absence of “click here to purchase online” links.
+Unlike blog or review sites, you’ll notice the absence of “click here to purchase online” links.
 In fact, I encourage you to buy from your local bricks-and-mortar camera store, which can provide the kind of personalized service that is impossible online and can only survive with our continued patronage.
 If you are in the Orange County (CA) area, visit my friends Barry Evans (pro gear), Ken Forbes (cameras) and Sarah Gregor (supplies) at Samy’s Camera in Santa Ana, on Bristol at Alton.
 (Samy’s also has stores in Los Angeles and Santa Barbara.)